Skip to main content

 }

-If you need to stop the node, use Ctrl + C. Note that when you run the chain again, it'll start from block 0.
+If you need to stop the node, use Ctrl + C. To start it again from block 0, run wardend start.